fiunchinho/dmz-controller/README.md

 This is a kubernetes controller that watches Ingress objects that contain a specific annotation and adds whitelisted addresses to it.

 ## Motivation
-We expose applications running on Kubernetes using Ingress rules.
-These applications can be either:
+We use Ingress rules to expose applications that need to be accessed by other applications running outside our Kubernetes cluster.
+Even though they are exposed to outside the cluster, sometimes we don't want them to be exposed to the whole internet.
+We want to be able to whitelist the known sources that are allowed to access those applications, like offices or VPN's IPs.
+So basically there are two type of applications
-- Public: all the internet can access this application
+- Public: everybody can access this application
-- Private: only reachable from known sources like offices, VPN's and so on.
+- Private: only traffic from known sources (like offices, VPN's and so on) is allowed

-Handling these lists of kwown sources is costly and error prone.
+Manually handling these lists of kwown sources is costly and error prone.
 This controllers tries to automate this process.

 # How it works
-Whenever an Ingress object is created containing the annotation `armesto.net/ingress: "office"`, this controller will add the `ingress.kubernetes.io/whitelist-source-range` annotation to the Ingress object with some addresses.
+Whenever an Ingress object is created containing the annotation `armesto.net/ingress: "office"`, this controller will add the `ingress.kubernetes.io/whitelist-source-range` annotation to the Ingress object with some IP addresses.

 ```yaml
 apiVersion: extensions/v1beta1